 Future site-specific development applications will be subject to SEPA environmental review and applicable studies to meet code requirements.
 Depending on the size of the project, traffic impact analyses may be required to evaluate the impacts associated with development proposals, as determined by the City.
-Traffic impacts and concurrency will be required consistent with the BDMC and may also require mitigation measures.
+Traffic impacts will be required consistent with the BDMC.
+Additional point impacts may also require mitigation.